wptrainingteam/learn-wp-content/tutorials/using-wordpress-rest-api.md

 }
 ```

-On the JavaScript side, some JavaScript is needed to handle the click event on the button, and make the Ajax request.
+On the JavaScript side, some JavaScript would needed to handle the click event on the button, and make the Ajax request.
+Typically this is usually handled using some jQuery:

 ```
 /**